We understand that transitioning to life on a college campus—either for the first time or for a return trip—can be challenging.

 Below you may find answers to our frequently asked questions.
 If the answer to your question doesn't appear here, head over to OneStop for more information.

 Students who attend orientation are more prepared to begin classes and more successful in reaching their academic goals.
 Orientation gets students excited to be a Shocker so that they gain the most from their college experience.
 Orientation also provides information and services in one place, rather than having new students try to obtain this information from each office on their own.
 Orientation also gives students an opportunity to connect with other students before the semester even starts.
-Note: All students are required by state law to receive the information that WSU provides during orientation.

 Yes.
 See the list below for detailed fee information.